 Your body will need time to adapt to its new open posture seating position as your muscles and bones have gotten used to a particular seating position.
 Therefore, it may feel awkward sitting in this new position if you have been sitting mainly on traditional chairs before.
 It may be a good idea to try some regular exercises to rebuild your strength.

 Sit down Move onWhen Peter Opsvik designed the original Balans kneeling chair over 30 years ago, movement and variation were very much what he had in mind.
-He recognised that sitting in the same static position for long periods of time is bad for your health and this hasn't changed.
+He recognized that sitting in the same static position for long periods is terrible for your health, which hasn't changed.
 So keep changing position regularly, as the Balans chairs were designed for it.